are built of three ingredients—fundamentals, experience,

 mathematicians Croes and Baggelaar in R.D.
 Shell introduced the

-uncertainty of reserve volume estimates.
+uncertainty of reserve volume estimates and chance of success.
 Expectation curves are

 statistically speaking, the complement of the cumulative